 The following Fees Earned ledger shows its balance accumulates in the Credit column.
 The normal balance of the Fees Earned account is a Credit.

-[Similarly, we can explain the above text with a diagram]

 Expense Account

 Finally, for any expense account, the first entry is in the first Debit column, the running balance begins accumulating in the second Debit column, and the account’s normal balance is a Debit.
 The Credit balance column remains blank for this account.